RRZE-HPC/TheBandwidthBenchmark-F90/README.md

 1. Configure the toolchain to use in the `Makefile`:
 ```
-TAG = GCC  # Supported GCC, CLANG, ICC
+TAG = GFORTRAN  # Supported GFORTRAN, IFORT
 ```

-2. Review the flags for toolchain in the corresponding included file, e.g. `include_GCC.mk`.
+2. Review the flags for toolchain in the corresponding included file, e.g. `include_GFORTRAN.mk`.
 OpenMP is disabled per default, you can enable it by uncommenting the OpenMP flag:
 ```
 OPENMP   = -fopenmp
 ```